xxamii/SpookyJourney/README.md

 # What I Learned

+- How to work under time pressure.
+- Making a complete game in Unity and publishing it.
-- How to implement a dialogue system.
+- How to implement a dialogue system in Unity.
 - How to implement melee combat in Unity.
 - Importance of using a good color palette for art.